-In depth coverage of ENGR 390 material for students concentrating in electricalelectronic systems, controls and instrumentation: electronic devices and systems, device characteristics and their applications in signal processing, controls and computing; laboratory emphasizes applications of analog and digital devices and IC's.
+In depth coverage of ENGR 390 material for students concentrating in electricalelectronic systems, controls and instrumentation: electronic devices and systems, device characteristics and their applications in signal processing, controls and computing.
+Laboratory emphasizes applications of analog devices and IC's.
+Prerequisite: ENGR 290.